jeffreykegler/hoonlint/misc/whitespace.md

 in other words, the inter-line alignment must have a total lexeme count of at least 2.

-## Appendix: Multi-line comments
+## Appendix: Multi-line comment body

-Every multi-line comment contains

-* A newline-terminated partial line preamble.
-This may be just the newline.

-* A body of one or more full newline-terminated lines, all of them comments or
-(in the case of non-standard code) blank lines.

-* A partial line postamble.
-This is never newline-terminated, and may be zero-length.

-The rest of this appendix describes the format of the body.
+The format of a multi-line comment body obeys the BNF
-This obeys the BNF

 ```
 :start ::= gapComments